 Before a custom abutment leaves the lab, it undergoes a rigorous quality control process.
 This final check ensures that the component you receive is exactly what you and your patient need.
 Our technicians meticulously inspect the finished abutment, verifying that its dimensions match the digital design perfectly.
 We check the fit of the abutment with an implant analog to guarantee a passive and secure connection.
 The margins are also carefully examined to ensure they will support the final restoration without any gaps or ledges.
 This commitment to quality is a core part of our mission and ensures that every case meets the highest standards for function, fit, and long-term success.

-What Does the Placement Process Involve?
+What to Expect During the Placement Process

 Placing a custom abutment and the final restoration is a meticulous, multi-stage process that combines surgical precision with restorative artistry.
 Each step builds on the last, working toward a final result that is stable, functional, and aesthetically pleasing.
 Understanding this workflow helps set clear expectations for both you and your patient, ensuring a smooth journey from implant placement to the final, confident smile.
 It’s about creating a foundation that supports not just a crown, but long-term oral health.